liz4rdcom/umpack-express/README.md

         // return promise or nothing.
       }
     },
-    deviceControl: false // default false. if it is true, user's devices access is controlled });
+    deviceControl: false, // default false. if it is true, user's devices access is controlled
+    userNameCaseSensitive: false // if it is true, userName is case sensitive, if false - it is not.
+});
 //.....
 app.use('/um', umpack.router);